ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/memory-tagged-dynamic-memory-allocator/how-to-3.md

 ---

-In this section, you will learn how the allocator was modified compared to the one used in the [Write a Dynamic Memory Allocator](learning-paths/cross-platform/dynamic-memory-allocator/) learning path.
+In this section, you will learn how the allocator was modified compared to the one used in the [Write a Dynamic Memory Allocator](/learning-paths/cross-platform/dynamic-memory-allocator/) learning path.

 All the code snippets shown here are from the sources shown in the previous section.

-## Memory Initialisation
+## Memory Initialization

 Memory with tag storage is not allocated by the kernel by default.
 Therefore, the application (the heap in this case) must ask for it specifically.